SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec_USS0202.md

 # Newtec USS0202

 Short paragraph (style: Paragraph) in which you describe the **function of the protocol**.
-As the driver will be used for monitoring purposes, also try to include some **information about the device**.
+As the connector will be used for monitoring purposes, also try to include some **information about the device**.

 ## About